Building Multilingual Datasets for Predicting Mental Health Severity through LLMs: Prospects and Challenges: Limitations

 \paragraph{Translation} Creating a multilingual dataset requires significant resources.
 In this work, we used a popular LLM like GPT3.5 to translate posts.
 Translating using only an LLM and not having an expert or native-language human resources introduces a small loss of information that in some cases affects the final results.
 Additionally, cultural differences are not ``transferred" correctly when using machine translation.

 \paragraph{Evaluation} Automatically assessing the performance of LLMs is inherently challenging.
 To evaluate performance, we search for the assigned label within the LLM's output.
-If no label is detected, we default to assigning the minimum label—class 0 for the depression dataset and class 0 (not suicidal) for the suicide dataset.
+If no label is detected, we assign the minimum label—class 0 for the depression dataset and class 2 for the suicide dataset (Indicator).

 \paragraph{Potential risks} The quality of publicly available datasets is crucial, especially in sensitive areas such as mental health care.
 The datasets we utilized, as well as the multilingual data we created for this study, must be handled with great caution.
 These datasets should serve as tools to support healthcare professionals and their research, rather than being used to diagnose patients directly.